MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/datacenter-firewall-overview.md

 The Datacenter Firewall offers the following advantages for tenants:

-- Ability to define firewall rules to help protect Internet facing workloads on virtual networks
+- Ability to define firewall rules to help protect internet-facing workloads and internal workloads on networks

-- Ability to define firewall rules to help protect traffic between VMs on the same Layer 2 (L2) virtual subnet as well as between VMs on different L2 virtual subnets
+- Ability to define firewall rules to help protect traffic between VMs on the same Layer 2 (L2) subnet as well as between VMs on different L2 subnets

 - Ability to define firewall rules to help protect and isolate network traffic between tenant on-premises networks and their virtual networks at the service provider

+- Ability to apply firewall policies to traditional VLAN networks and overlay-based virtual networks

 ## Next steps